- Home

 How do I get targeted therapy?

-For more on clinical trials, see Clinical trials and research.
+Learn more about clinical trials and research.

 How much will it cost?

 The Pharmaceutical Benefits Scheme (PBS) covers most of the cost of many prescription medicines, including some targeted therapy drugs.
-Medicines not on the PBS are usually expensive, but you may be able to have them as part of a clinical trial or at a reduced cost through a compassionate access program.
+Medicines not on the PBS are usually expensive, but you may be able to receive them as part of a clinical trial or at a reduced cost through a compassionate access program.

-How is it given?
+How is targeted therapy given?

-Some targeted therapy drugs are given in repeating cycles, with rest periods.
+Some targeted therapy drugs are given in repeating cycles, with rest periods in between.
 Others are taken every day without any breaks.
-Most cancers have treatment protocols that set out which drugs to have, how much and how often.

-Targeted therapy may be given in different ways:
+Targeted therapy is given in different ways:

 - as tablets or capsules that you can swallow